 Many grocery stores these days have adopted self-checkout stands to help speed up and enhance customers’ shopping experiences.
-Self-checkout stands certainly benefit the customers, but perhaps more than the company would like them to.
-A new wave of self-checkout theft has been taking place and could possibly be happening right front of you.
-Have you ever used the self-checkout and thought to yourself how easy you could trick the system?
+Self-checkout stands certainly benefits the customers, but perhaps more than the company would like them to.
+A new wave of self-checkout theft has been taking place and could be happening right in front of you.
+Have you ever used the self-checkout and thought to yourself how easy you could to trick the system?
 Well if you haven’t, someone else has and is now taking those thoughts into a reality.

 The customers are taking self-checkout stands to a whole new level where tricks such as the “pass around” and the “weight abuse” are being used to steal grocery items.
 The “pass around” is where the customer takes the item around the scanner without actually scanning the item and places it on the conveyor belt.
 The other method is called the “weight abuse” where the customer for instance tricks the scanner by placing an expensive heavy item while using a price code for a much cheaper item in place of the costlier produce.
-In New Jersey five men were actually arrested for using such tricks in multiple grocery thefts but pleaded not guilty.
-However, a couple months later prosecutors find that the same men using the methods mentioned earlier to steal $10,000 worth of merchandise from Home Depot.
+In New Jersey, five men were arrested for using such tricks in multiple grocery thefts but pleaded not guilty.
+However, a couple of months later prosecutors find that the same men using the methods mentioned earlier to steal $10,000 worth of merchandise from Home Depot.

 What are your thoughts about self-checkout stands; are they beneficial or are they causing more harm than good?
 I would love to hear your comments.
 Thank you again for reading!